bilalanees98/ArchiTech/README.md

 # How to run
 The ArchiTechClient can easily be run by cloning the repo into android studio.
 The server side contains all the files and folders necessary for running the server apart from the libraries and the model itself.
-For the libraries a requirements.txt is uploaded for installing the specific versions of the libraries.
+For the libraries a requirements.txt is uploaded for installing the specific versions of the libraries (use "pip install -r requirements.txt").
 For the model, create a folder named "pretrained" in the server directory and add the model from the below link to the folder:
 #add zlzeng link to model#
  Once done, run the server with the command
  "python app.py"